Radio advertisement: History

-It is possible that other radio stations may have quietly sold airtime and carried paid advertising before WEAF.
-Frank V. Bremer reportedly leased his Jersey City, New Jersey amateur station, 2IA, to the Jersey Review in May 1920, for $35 for twice-a-week broadcasts, then on January 1, 1922, further leased the station for $50 to the Jersey Journal for a New Year's broadcast.
-Additionally, on April 4, 1922 Alvan T. Fuller reportedly purchased time on WGI of Medford Hillside, Massachusetts, in order to promote his Packard automobile dealership.
+Other stations may have quietly sold airtime before WEAF.
+Frank V. Bremer reportedly leased his Jersey City, New Jersey amateur station, 2IA, to the Jersey Review in May 1920 for $35 for twice-weekly broadcasts, and again on January 1, 1922, to the Jersey Journal for $50 for a New Year's Day broadcast.
+On April 4, 1922, Alvan T. Fuller reportedly purchased airtime on WGI of Medford Hillside, Massachusetts, to promote his Packard automobile dealership.

-Initially, the idea of radio advertising was extremely controversial.
-An article in the November 1922 issue of Radio Broadcast magazine lamented that "driblets of advertising... are floating through the ether every day" and expressed concern that "The woods are full of opportunists who are restrained by no scruples when the scent of profit comes down the wind."
-Even though until the mid-1920s a few stations held out against carrying commercials, no other financing scheme proved practical, and by the late 1920s most U.S. radio stations were carrying commercially sponsored programs.
+The introduction of radio advertising was initially highly controversial.
+United States Secretary of Commerce Herbert Hoover said that radio should not be "drowned in advertising chatter".
+An article in the November 1922 issue of Radio Broadcast complained that "driblets of advertising... are floating through the ether every day" and warned that "the woods are full of opportunists who are restrained by no scruples when the scent of profit comes down the wind."
+Advertising was effective, however; a real estate developer who paid $50 for 10 minutes on WEAF said that sales increased by $127,000.
+Although a few stations resisted carrying commercial messages into the mid-1920s, no viable alternative funding model emerged, and by the late 1920s most U.S. radio stations aired commercially sponsored programming.

-During radio's golden age, advertisers sponsored entire programs, usually with some sort of message like "We thank our sponsors for making this program possible", airing at the beginning or end of a program.
-While radio had the obvious limitation of being restricted to sound, as the industry developed, large stations began to experiment with different formats.
-Advertising had become a hot commodity and there was money to be made.
-E. H. Sanders, advertising director at Shell Oil Co., urged radio broadcasters to deal directly with relevant advertisers, and sell tie-in commercial spots for established radio programs.
-Like newspaper ads at the time, Sanders figured that advertisers and radio would both benefit from selling ad spots to get the attention of listeners.
-Radio was already a prominent medium, but Sanders referred to his initiative as radio 'growing up' in terms of its business aspects and how it dealt with advertising.
-Philco told dealers that during the Philco Hour, broadcast nationwide on Friday nights, the company's name would be mentioned at least one dozen times in each episode.
-The "visual" portion of the broadcast was supplied by the listener's boundless imagination.
-Comedian and voice actor Stan Freberg demonstrated this point on his radio show in 1957, using sound effects to dramatize the towing of a 10-ton maraschino cherry by the Royal Canadian Air Force, who dropped it onto a 700-ft. mountain of whipped cream floating in hot-chocolate-filled Lake Michigan, to the cheering of 25,000 extras.
-The bit was later used by the USA's Radio Advertising Bureau to promote radio commercials.
+During the Golden Age of Radio, advertisers commonly sponsored entire programs, with acknowledgements such as "We thank our sponsors for making this program possible" appearing at the beginning or end of broadcasts.
+As the medium developed, major stations experimented with new formats, and advertising became an increasingly important source of revenue.
+E. H. Sanders, advertising director at Shell Oil Co., urged broadcasters to work directly with relevant advertisers and sell tie-in commercial spots for established programs.
+Sanders argued that both advertisers and broadcasters would benefit from such arrangements.
+Philco informed dealers that during the Philco Hour, broadcast nationwide on Friday nights, the company's name would be mentioned at least a dozen times per episode.
+The "visual" dimension of programming was left to the listener's imagination.
+Comedian and voice actor Stan Freberg demonstrated this on his radio show in 1957, using sound effects to depict the Royal Canadian Air Force towing a 10-ton maraschino cherry and dropping it onto a 700-ft. mountain of whipped cream floating in a lake of hot chocolate, cheered on by 25,000 extras.
+The scene was later adopted by the U.S. Radio Advertising Bureau to promote radio advertising.